 Criterion 1: Design and planning of learning activities Indicators Planning, development and preparation of learning activities, learning resources and materials, for a unit, course or degree program; including coordination, involvement or leadership in curriculum design and development.
-Deep knowledge of the discipline area Well planned learning activities designed to develop the students learning Thorough knowledge of the unit material and its contribution in the course Effective and appropriate use of learning technologies Effective unit/ course coordination Evidence for Effective Teaching Teaching philosophy statement List of courses convened Course evaluations including feedback (apply z scores to student evaluations for meaningful comparisons) Course material An innovative teaching activity or approach Course outline Lesson plan Grading rubric Letter of support from colleagues Description of mentorship Evidence for Good Teaching The same evidence may be used to determine when teaching is considered to be good, in the sense of being better than effective. provided or soughtPublications related to teaching and supporting student learning Indicators Quality teaching, including lecturing, classroom, on-line, field, work-based, studio, laboratory, workshop, undergraduate and postgraduate teaching, and supervision of student research.
-Evidence for Effective Teaching
+Deep knowledge of the discipline area Well planned learning activities designed to develop the students learning Thorough knowledge of the unit material and its contribution in the course Effective and appropriate use of learning technologies Effective unit/ course coordination Teaching philosophy statement List of courses convened Course evaluations including feedback (apply z scores to student evaluations for meaningful comparisons) Course material An innovative teaching activity or approach Course outline Lesson plan Grading rubric Letter of support from colleagues Description of mentorship provided or sought Publications related to teaching The same evidence may be used to determine when teaching is considered to be good, in the sense of being better than effective.
+Criterion 2: Teaching and supporting student learning Indicators Quality teaching, including lecturing, classroom, on-line, field, work-based, studio, laboratory, workshop, undergraduate and postgraduate teaching, and supervision of student research.
+Evidence for Effective Teaching Evidence for Good Teaching L l

-Student centered approach to teaching A range of teaching is undertaken (i.e., different levels/mode) Effective collaborative teaching approaches Regular peer review of various dimensions of teaching by a colleague Teaching techniques are successful in enhancing student learning Furthering LUMS commitment to diversity and inclusivity Criterion 3: Assessme Indicators Teaching philosophy statement List of courses convened List of students supervised (1-1) Course material An innovative teaching activity or approach Where applicable, clinical or hands-on component incorporated into course material Course outline Lesson plan Grading rubrics Documentation to show systematic monitoring of student learning outcomes.
-Student feedback collected over the course of the semester in relation to learning activities used Considered accommodations for students with learning or other disability Maintenance of an inclusive classroom environment Letter of support from colleagues Letter of support from students Participation/Presentation in teaching workshops nand giving feedback to students Design and execution of assessment Indicators student learning outcomes and the partial timely feedback. e Assessment tasks are well designed Evidence for Effective Teaching Evidence for Good Teaching to assess the intended learning outcomes/objectiv es. • Providing students clear guidelines and criteria on assessment Course evaluations including feedback (apply z scores to student evaluations for meaningful comparisons) Course material An innovative teaching activity or approach Course outline The same evidence may be used to determine when teaching is considered to be good, in the sense of being better than effective.
+Student centered approach to teaching A range of teaching is undertaken (i.e., different levels/mode) Effective collaborative teaching approaches Regular peer review of various dimensions of teaching by a colleague Teaching techniques are successful in enhancing student learning Furthering LUMS commitment to diversity and inclusivity Teaching philosophy statement List of courses convened List of students supervised (1-1) Course material An innovative teaching activity or approach Where applicable, clinical or hands-on component incorporated into course material Course outline Lesson plan Grading rubrics Documentation to show systematic monitoring of student learning outcomes.
+Student feedback collected over the course of the semester in relation to learning activities used Considered accommodations for students with learning or other disability Maintenance of an inclusive classroom environment The same evidence may be used to determine when teaching is considered to be good, in the sense of being better than effective.
+Letter of support from colleagues Letter of support from students Participation/Presentation in teaching workshops Criterion 3: Assessme ent and giving feedback to students on their learning Indicators Design and execution of assessment student learning outcomes and the p timely feedback.
+Assessment tasks Evidence for Effective Teaching Evidence for Good Teaching are well designed Course evaluations in aludius The same avider as reasy be to assess the intended learning Course evaluations including feedback (apply z scores to The same evidence may be used to determine when outcomes/objectiv student evaluations for teaching is considered to be es. meaningful comparisons) good, in the sense of being • Providing students Course material better than effective. clear guidelines o An innovative teaching and criteria on activity or approach assessment o Course outline